 Proof: Showing termination is trivial because in every reduction step the size of the net decreases.
 For showing confluence, note that the only possibility for making a critical pair is when two cuts want to reduce with the same identity link.
 Then the situation must be of the shape:

-But no matter in which order and with which identity we reduce the cuts, the final result will always be where we cannot reduce any further.
-That something like this cannot happen if we start out with a correct net is ensured by the following theorem, which says that the cut reduction preserves correctness.
+But no matter in which order and with which identity we reduce the cuts, the final result will always be

 Hence we also have confluence.